 Mr. Orynski purchased rights to the area and continued to carry out mining operations until the 1910 Mexican Revolution and a series of catastrophic hurricane-driven floods brought the mining to an end.
 These two events effectively shut down mining operations in the Cacachilas and other Lower California mining districts including those based in San Antonio and El Triunfo.

 With the exception of a brief exploration effort undertaken by the engineer Sebastian Diaz Encinas during the late 1960s and early 1970s, mining activities in the Cacachilas region have since remained dormant.
-For additional information on Mr. Leonardo Orynski, and the mining districts of the municipality of La Paz, be sure to visit the new historical mining museum — Museo Ruta de Plata — that will open its doors in El Triunfo in 2018.
+For additional information on Mr. Leonardo Orynski, and the mining districts of the municipality of La Paz, be sure to visit the mining history museum — Museo Ruta de Plata — that will open its doors in El Triunfo in 2018.